vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Specify details for creating IPAM profile](img/tko-on-vsphere-nsxt/alb44.png)

-> **Note** For single VIP network architecture, Don't add sfo01-w01-vds01-tkgworkloadvip network segment to IPAM profile.
+> **Note** For single VIP network architecture, do not add the `sfo01-w01-vds01-tkgworkloadvip` network segment to IPAM profile.

 2. Click **Create** > **DNS Profile** and provide the domain name.